-Phuket Walking Street and weekend market is called ‘Lard Yai’ by the locals and is now the most popular attraction in Phuket Town.
-This weekend street market was an instant success wasn’t long to catch up, denoting a need for something to happen in Thalang Road, the historical part of town.
+Phuket Sunday Walking Street Market is called ‘Lard Yai’ by locals and is now the most popular attraction in Phuket Town.
+This street market was an instant success, adding a much-needed event to the historical part of town.
 Every Sunday from 4 pm to 9 pm (and often beyond) the once quiet Thalang Road turns itself into a busy street.

-Night markets are not new to Phuket Town, the original Phuket Weekend Market (Talad Tai Rod) located on the outskirt of town near Central Festival has always been a very popular weekend destination but what is on sale over there is not as fun nor creative as the Phuket Walking Street (The weekend market sells a lot of copy tee shirts and cheap jeans).
+Night markets are not new to Phuket Town.
+The original Phuket Weekend Market (Talad Tai Rod) located on the outskirt of town near Central Festival has always been a trendy weekend destination.
+But what is on sale over there is not as fun nor creative as the Phuket Walking Street (The weekend market sells a lot of copy tee shirts and cheap jeans).

-Downtown Phuket town you also have the ‘Indy Market‘ currently getting a facelift to become what apparently will be a small shopping mall.
-This small but fun Indy Market paved the way for this much larger street market located in the heart of the historical street of Phuket town: a teen gathering with street performances, where youngsters and creative Thai people could sell their designs and ideas, all kinds of personal items and many little sweets and cakes.
+Downtown Phuket town you also have the ‘Indy Market‘, adjacent to a modest shopping mall.
+Indy Market paved the way for this much larger street market located in the heart of the historical street of Phuket town: a teen gathering with street performances, where young creative Thai people could sell their designs, all kinds of personal items and many little sweets and cakes.

-The Phuket Street Market brings the Indy Market concept to a whole new level in Thalang road, a beautiful old street very proud of being one the only road of the whole island free of any of those ugly electric cables usually hanging like a giant inextricable mess.
+The Phuket Street Market brings the Indy Market concept to a whole new level in Thalang road.
+This beautiful old street is very proud to be the first road on the entire island free of any of those ugly electric cables usually hanging like a giant inextricable mess.